 Also, a 2012 study that compared 320 mg daily saw palmetto to 1 mg finasteride over 24 months in 100 men showed that 38% in the Saw Palmetto group had hair improvements, but mainly on the vertex, while 68% in the Finasteride group had hair growth improvement, indicating saw Palmetto to be less effective.

-While saw palmetto may be less effective, it is generally better tolerated with fewer side effects.
+While these studies shave shown saw palmetto to be less effective, the supplement has better tolerance in patients with fewer side effects.

 Systematic Reviews & Meta-Analyses